NoahDR17/Blackjack/README.md

         * A title tag to set the page title.

 * Body Section:
     * The body tag includes an id attribute for identification and styling.
 A header tag contains the navigation links.
-The navigation links are inside a nav tag and use a tags with appropriate classes.
+The navigation links are inside a nav tag and use anchor tags with appropriate classes.

 * Main Content:
     * The main content is wrapped inside a main tag with an id attribute.
 The title and subtitle are enclosed in a div with appropriate classes and use h1 and h2 tags.
 Images of cards are displayed within a div using img tags with appropriate classes, src, and alt attributes.
 Navigation links to "New Game" and "Rules" are included in a div with appropriate IDs and classes, structured with nested div and p tags.